benhaub/AbstractionLayer/README.md

   may immediately break on the next.
 - Using different compilers may show different warnings which can help find bugs that were previously not reported.

+### 4. Defer implementation details
+An abstraction layer increases your ability to [defer implementation details](https://youtu.be/2dKZ-dWaCiU?t=3612)
+- You could develop the code for the processor you have immediately available, get a sense of it's memory requirements, performance, and required features and port the code later to a more suitable processor.
+Remember from point 1 that once your application is working, porting the code will not effect it's correctness.
+If something goes wrong you know it's not at the application level.

 ## Factors that will complicate cross-platform design

 Complicate does not mean prohibit.
 It is still possible to manage these complications but there may not be an elegant solution.